bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 systems and learning about existing security mechanisms within the kernel.

+If you want to get something upstreamed into the official Torvalds kernel, and hence distributed onwards to other computer users, then the kernelnewbies [guide to creating a patch](https://kernelnewbies.org/FirstKernelPatch) will step you through the process of using git to create an email patch series and send it to one of the proliferation of kernel subsystem mailing lists.
+Using git is really an entire book in itself (perhaps multiple books) and so I havn\'t attempted to cover that here, but you will need to become familiar with email based git workflow if upstreaming is your aim.

 I hope I have helped you in your quest to become a better programmer, or at least to have fun through technology.
 And, if you do write useful kernel modules, I hope you publish them under the GPL, so I can use them